-All data receive analyst review and independent analyst or peer review.
+All data receive analyst review and independent analyst.
 The Laboratory Director and/or quality assurance personnel will review the data to varying degrees at different points in the review process.
 These review processes are appropriately documented before data are released from the laboratory.